Guilt and Innocence

 difficulty relaxing

-guilt around success or happiness
+guilt about success or happiness

-feeling emotionally responsible for other people’s suffering
+feeling responsible for other people's suffering

 anxiety about doing something wrong